ga4gh/pedigree/model.md

 # Supporting formats

 ## Concept

-For simplicity, this is just a string URI or CURIE
+For simplicity, this is just a string URI/CURIE

-## TODO
+# TODO
+- add attribution/provenance for events
 - linking with other terminologies:
   - request that ECO add new term, subclass of ECO_0006151, for family-member assertion (versus self-reported), to distinguish ECO:0006154, in which a patient is giving a statement about themselves, or sibling of ECO_0006153 since it's not self-reported, it's from a family member, for now, can use ECO:0006151 for it
   - request that Biolink add a IndividualOrganismToIndividualOrganismAssociation class